 Familiarize yourself with your home's utilities and know how to access the water, gas, and power shut-off valves in advance.

 7. Home Inventory:

-A list of your belongings is an extremely important step of hurricane preparedness, or any claims situation.
-Take stock of everything in your home, so you have it documented before a hurricane.
-This will make the claims process much easier if damage occurs.
+Creating a list of your belongings is an extremely important step in emergency storm and claims preparedness.
+Take stock of everything in your home, so you have it documented before a hurricane or tornado is approaching.
+Having this record will make the claims process much easier if damage occurs.
 You can use our Home Gallery® App

 to quickly and easily catalog your belongings with your mobile device.

-Now that you know what should be in your emergency kit, you can get a head start on stocking yours with non-perishables.
-It'll save you a hectic trip to the store and ensure you're ready for the next storm that comes your way.
+Now that you know what should be in your emergency storm kit, you can get a head start on stocking yours with the non-perishables and tools you hope you won't need.
+It'll save you a hectic trip to the store and ensure you’re ready for the next storm that comes your way.

 UP NEXT IN THE